sroebuck/scala-meteor-chat/README.md

 # scala-meteor-chat

 This project is an attempt to get [Atmosphere](http://atmosphere.java.net/) working with Scala and Jetty with as simple an example as possible.
-I attempted to get it running in place of socket-io in a substantial project but I was getting nowhere fast, so I decided to boil things down into something repeatable and shareable.

 This project is based on the [meteor-chat example](https://github.com/Atmosphere/atmosphere/tree/master/samples/meteor-chat) provided with Atmosphere.

+The implementation has now moved to using jQuery instead of Prototype as a JavaScript backend and the latest change is to utilise the Atmosphere jQuery plugin for client side websocket interaction and to put in place a simple Scala wrapper around the Meteor object to simplify use.

 The commit tagged `prototype.js` is a working version using the Prototype.js libraries.
-I then modified it to use jQuery to cut down the dependencies and work towards using the Atmosphere jQuery Plugin to enable multiple transport support.
+I then modified it to use jQuery to cut down the dependencies, this working version was tagged `jquery.js`.
+Now the current version uses the Atmosphere jQuery Plugin to enable multiple transport support.

 ## Changes to date

-This example now works and uses Scala and jQuery.

-An [sbt](https://github.com/harrah/xsbt/wiki) build file `build.sbt` has been created which uses the [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin) with it's configuration in the `project/plugins/build.sbt` file.
+* An [sbt](https://github.com/harrah/xsbt/wiki) build file `build.sbt` has been created which uses the [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin) with it's configuration in the `project/plugins/build.sbt` file.

   This allows the project to be built and run with the commands:

     sbt
     > jetty-run

-The Java class `MeteorChat` has been converted to Scala with relatively little change in code style.
+* The Java class `MeteorChat` has been converted to Scala with relatively little change in code style.

-The `application.js` file has been converted from `prototype.js` to `jquery.js`.
+* The `application.js` file has been converted from `prototype.js` to `jquery.js`.

+* The jQuery and Atmosphere jQuery plugin libraries have been added.

+* A simple Scala wrapper around the Meteor class has been added.

+* The `application.js` file has been converted to use the Atmosphere jQuery plugin rather than direct hard coded jQuery ajax calls.

 On top of that I have carried out some changes described below as fixes to problems I encountered.